-A medium-sized, spreading evergreen tree (Anacardium occidentale), native to Brazil, which is grown widely in the tropics for its kidney-shaped edible nuts and the resinous oil in the shells.
-Cashews belong to the family Anacardiaceae in the order Sapindales.
-The fruit consists of a fleshy, red or yellow, pear-shaped receptacle, termed the apple [2–3.5 in.
-(5–8.9 cm) in length], at the distal end of which is borne a hard-shelled, kidney-shaped ovary or nut (see illustration); this nut is approximately 1.5 in.
-(3.8 cm) in length.
-The shell of this nut is about 0.12 in.
-(3 mm) in thickness and consists of a smooth, relatively thin outer layer (exocarp) and an inner hard layer (endocarp).
-Between these layers is a porous layer (mesocarp), which is filled with a caustic black liquid that blisters the skin and makes the processing of the nut difficult.
-See also: Allergy; Fruit; Nut crop culture; Sapindales; Tree
+A medium-sized, spreading evergreen tree (Anacardium occidentale), which is grown widely in the tropics for its kidney-shaped edible nuts (also called cashews) and the resinous oil in the shells of the nuts.
+Cashew trees, which are native to Brazil, belong to the family Anacardiaceae in the order Sapindales.
+The cashew fruit consists of a fleshy, red or yellow, pear-shaped receptacle, termed the apple [5–9 cm (2–3.5 in.) in length], which bears a hard-shelled, kidney-shaped ovary or nut (see illustration) at its distal end; this nut is approximately 3.8 cm (1.5 in.) in length.
+The shell of a cashew nut is about 3 mm (0.12 in.) in thickness and consists of a smooth, relatively thin outer layer (exocarp) and an inner hard layer (endocarp).
+Between these layers is a porous layer (mesocarp), which is filled with a caustic black liquid that blisters the skin and causes the processing of the nut to be difficult.
+See also: Fat and oil (food); Fruit; Nut crop culture; Sapindales; Tree

 The content above is only an excerpt.

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.

 to your librarian.
 Recommend

 Let your librarian know about the award-winning gateway to the most trustworthy and accurate scientific information.

 AccessScience provides the most accurate and trustworthy scientific information available.